 Open today from 8:00am to 5:00pm.

-City of Santa Rosa Housing Authority is a public housing agency in Santa Rosa, California.
+City of Santa Rosa Housing Authority is a public housing agency in Santa Rosa, California that participates in the Section 8 Housing Choice Voucher program.

 City of Santa Rosa Housing Authority serves Santa Rosa.